MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -FolderTimestamp

-Specifies a folder time stamp.
+Specify a date/time value to use for a folder condition.

 ```yaml
 Type: DateTime